Blackzxy/LoGAH/README.md

 ## Training LoGAH
 You can follow the instructions in [GHN-3](https://github.com/SamsungSAILMontreal/ghn3/tree/main) to run the training on multiple GPUs.
 For training LoGAH on ViTs-1K, please use `train_ghn_ddp.py`; for training it on GPTs-1K, please use `train_ghn_gpt2.py`.

+> Note: For different datsets (i.e. CIFAR-10, CIFAR-100, and ImageNets), the number of classes is $10, 100, 1000$ respectively.
+Please also modify the corresponding number in `ghn3/trainer.py` in `update` function.

 For example:
 ```python
 python LoGAH/train_ghn_ddp.py -n -v 50 --ln --amp -m 1 --name ghn-logah-r90-hid128-m1-layers5-heads16-clip5 -d cifar100 --hid 128 --lora_r 90 --layers 5 --heads 16 --opt adamw --lr 0.3e-3 --wd 1e-2 --scheduler cosine-warmup --debug 0 --max_shape 2048 --lora